knative/func/docs/guides/commands.md

 ## `delete`

 Removes a deployed function from the cluster.
-The user may specify a function by name, path or if neither of those are provided, the current directory will be searched for a `func.yaml` configuration file to determine the function to be removed.
+The user may specify a function by name, path.
+If both of those are provided the command will not be executed and user will receive an error message.
+If neither of those are provided, the current directory will be searched for a `func.yaml` configuration file to determine the function to be removed.
 The namespace defaults to the value in `func.yaml` or the namespace currently active in the user's Kubernetes configuration.
 The namespace may be specified on the command line, and if so this will overwrite the value in `func.yaml`.

 Similar `kn` command: `kn service delete NAME [flags]`.